-The operation to fix flabby arms is called a brachioplasty or an arm lift.
+The operation to fix flabby arms is called a Brachioplasty or an arm lift.
 It is done if the loose skin and excess fat of the arms have not responded well to exercise and diet.

 Flabby arms are not just a cosmetic inconvenience.
 They can make finding shirts and dresses that fit nearly impossible.
-In extreme cases typical shirt sleeves won’t go over upper arms and t-shirts might even restrict blood flow.
+In extreme cases, typical shirt sleeves won’t go over upper arms.
+And t-shirts might even restrict blood flow.

 Flabby arms can also cause troublesome abrasions and hygiene problems, so it’s important to do your best to fix them.

-You can usually do much to improve the flabby arms without resorting in extreme procedures like liposuction or corrective surgery.
+You can usually do much to improve the flabby arms without resorting to extreme procedures like liposuction or corrective surgery.
 You just have to understand what causes the problem and do the necessary lifestyle changes to fix the root cause.

 Let’s start by looking at what exactly causes the problem with flabby arms!

-As we age we also tend to lose muscle mass and the big muscles of the upper arm are what prevents the arms from sagging to an extent by giving the skin support and form.
+As we age we also tend to lose muscle mass and the big muscles of the upper arm are what prevent the arms from sagging to an extent by giving skin support and form.

 If you are significantly overweight or obese your flabby arms are likely simply a result of having too much body fat and the genetic propensity to store fat in the upper arm region.

 You see, there are essentially two things that dictate where we store our fat.
 Genes and hormones.
-Genes have a much more significant role but hormones can affect especially certain places like the hips, chest and a bit surprisingly upper arms.
+Genes have a much more significant role but hormones can affect especially certain places like the hips, chest, and a bit surprisingly upper arms.

 Another person weighing exactly the same could have a body fat percentage of 30 %.
-They would look very soft and likely quite weak because lack of muscle mass.
+They would look very soft and likely quite weak because of the lack of muscle mass.

 Which one do you think would be more likely to have flabby arms?

-The core problem is too high body fat levels and lack of muscle mass, possibly too high estrogen levels as well.
+The core problem is too high body fat levels and lack of muscle mass.
+Possibly too high estrogen levels as well.
 So the solution will be to lower body fat and to increase muscle mass in the upper arm region.

 The other part of the equation that we can affect is muscle mass.
-Adding muscle mass will increase the density of your upper arm and fill out some of the lose skin that the lost fat will be freeing.
+Adding muscle mass will increase the density of your upper arm and fill out some of the loose skin that the lost fat will be freeing.

-Muscle mass requires high intensity strength training to have any significant results.
+Muscle mass requires high-intensity strength training to have any significant results.
 Anyone afraid of building bulging muscles and just wanting to “tone” their arm should forget that nonsense.

 Fatloss requires a caloric deficit to happen effectively.
 You need to be in a caloric deficit and you need to have a healthy diet that has enough protein so you don’t lose muscle mass.